sreekesari-vangeepuram/overthewire/overthewire/bandit/connecting.md

 ```

 DAMN!
 It's cool right? </br>
-We don't have to type this whole thing again and again as:<br/>
+We don't have to type this whole thing again and again like<br/>
-While logging into bandit0: <br/>
+...while logging into bandit0: <br/>
 `ssh bandit0@bandit.labs.overthewire.org -p 2220`<br/>
 >> or
 for bandit1 as `ssh bandit1@bandit.labs.overthewire.org -p 2220` <br/>